FairyyGenie/introToIM/finalProject/README.md

 ### Schematic:
 <img src="https://github.com/FairyyGenie/introToIM/blob/main/finalProject/Imagesofgame/final-schmetic.png" width="800" height="640">.

+## Difficulty:
+At first I though this wouldn't be a hard game to built, oh boy was I wrong.
+The hardest thing about this game is that there are so many moving parts and as we are using Serial comunications the moving parts are from different platform.
+It is common for me to miss a small detail and it wouldn't work and I will have to retrace my code which I have 650 lines of codes.
+But it is worth it, finishing it feels amazing.

 ## Problems:

 ### 1. I am so bad at music and it is extremely hard to find a simple enough piano melody piece to have the player recognize the notes.